The regular lines of antigen-antibody

 Conclusions summarized.

-virus-antibody mixtures.
+rate in virus-antibody mixtures.

 2.